-- This MOC will become effective upon the date of signature of the responsible representatives of both Parties. - This MOC may be modified by written consent of both IATTC and ISC and when signed by the responsible representative in each organization.
-The modified MOC will become effective upon the date of signature of the responsible representatives of both Parties. - Either the IATTC or ISC may terminate this MOC by providing 30 days written notice to the other of its intention to withdraw from this MOC.
+- This MOC will become effective upon the date of signature by the Director of the IATTC and the Chairman of the ISC, on behalf of each Party - This MOC may be modified by written consent of both IATTC and ISC and the amended MOC will become effective upon the date of signature by the Director of the IATTC and the Chairman of the ISC on behalf of each Party. - Each Party may terminate this MOC by providing 30 days written notice to the other of its intention to withdraw from this MOC. - A full review of the terms and operation of the MOC will be conducted by the Parties as soon as practicable after three years from the date of its signature by the

-A full review of the terms and operation of the MOC will be conducted by the signatories as soon as practicable after three years from the date of its signature by the Director of the IATTC and the Chairman of the ISC, and subsequently every three years.
+Director of the IATTC and the Chairman of the ISC, and subsequently every three